 SPF 50: This is the factor you should use if you have very white and delicate skin, which has a tendency to turn red and find it difficult to get a tan.

 SPF 20-30: As your skin turns brown, you can reduce the SPF.
-A medium protection might be enough.
+Medium sun protection might be enough.

 SPF 15: If you are already brown, or are very tanned, you can use sunscreens with a lower SPF.

-On the other hand, another classification to take into account is the texture and shape of the sunscreen to choose:
+On the other hand, another classification to take into account is the texture and shape of the sunscreen to choose for better sunn protection:

 Emulsion: It has a lighter texture which makes it fit very well to the needs of combined and oily skin type and you can also get it with color.

 Gel: It is a very light texture and provides a very pleasant sensation of freshness which also meets the needs of combined, oily and prone to acne skin type.
 In addition, it spreads very well, absorbs quickly and does not add oil to the skin.